junosan/Sophia/README.md

 ## TODO

-- rolling_first_step (1~h)
 - Ensemble
-- implement learnable clocks - turn on/off with an option?
 - test pybind11 (are Python states kept between calls from C++ code) if not, use zeroMQ